GreenCape/php-versions/docs/API.md

   - Namespace: Greencape
   - Package: Greencape\PhpVersions
-  - Version: 1.0.0
+  - Version: 1.2.0
   - Located at php-versions.php

 ## __construct

-`__construct( string $cache = null, integer $verbosity = Greencape\PhpVersions::VERBOSITY_NORMAL )`
+`__construct( string $cache = null, integer $flags = Greencape\PhpVersions::VERBOSITY_NORMAL | Greencape\PhpVersions::CACHE_ENABLED)`

 > PhpVersions constructor.

-Data is read from the cache file, if available.
-If the cache file is older than one week, PhpVersions looks for new releases.
-If the cache file does not exist, all known releases are downloaded from php.net.
+Data is read from the cache file, if enabled and available.
+If caching is enabled and the cache file is older than one week, PhpVersions looks for new releases.
+If caching is disabled or the cache file does not exist, all known releases are downloaded from php.net.

 **Parameters**

   - `$cache` - Optional cache path.
 Defaults to ~/.php_versions
-  - `$verbosity` - Verbosity level.
-0=silent, 3=debug
+  - `$flags` - Combination of VERBOSITY_* and CACHE_* flags, combined with '|'.
+See *Constants Summary* below.

 ## getVersions